Skip to content

 - Correct method but missing the boundary case: 1 student(s) (7 marks)

-The charts referenced above are saved in scholia/charts/.
+The charts referenced above are saved in scholia/assets/.
 For this cohort of three students they look like this.

 Mark distribution (distribution.png):